WDI-SEA/SQL-CRUD-DINOS/README.md

 | GET | /dinosaurs/edit/:id | Read | form for editting a specific dinosaur |
 | PUT | /dinosaurs/:id | Update | updates the data for a specific dinosaur (id = 1) |
 | DELETE | /dinosaurs/:id | Delete | deletes the dinosaur with the specified id (1) |

+Your routes will include the `sequelize` code that peforms the CRUD operations on your database of dinosaurs.
+Refer to [these notes](https://gawdiseattle.gitbooks.io/wdi/05-node-express/express-sequelize/04usingmodels.html) and/or the [sequelize docs](http://docs.sequelizejs.com/manual/tutorial/models-usage.html) for help.